enricocirignaco/infrastructureforsensormanagment/docs/documentation.md

 Rebooting.
 Total upload time 3.07s
 ```

-A more detailed analysis of the build logs revealed that a utility called **CubeCellElfTool** is used to merge the ELF and HEX files into a .cyacd file.
+A more detailed analysis of the build logs revealed that the **CubeCellElfTool** utility is used to merge the ELF and HEX files into a .cyacd file.
 Its usage appears to follow the syntax:

 ```bash
 CubeCellelftool <path_to_objcopy> <path_to_elf_file> <path_to_hex_file> <output_cyacd_file>
 ```

 The objcopy utility, part of the GCC toolchain, converts the ELF file into a HEX file, which is then combined with additional metadata into the .cyacd format.
 Further research indicated that .cyacd stands for Cypress Application Code, a firmware update format originally developed by Cypress (now part of Infineon) for their PSoC (Programmable System-on-Chip) devices.
 It includes both application code and metadata required by the bootloader for programming flash memory [32].
 This suggests that the Heltec CubeCell board might rely on a variant of a Cypress bootloader.

-In the second part of the logs, the CubeCellFlash utility was identified as the tool responsible for flashing the generated .cyacd file to the board.
+In the second part of the logs, the CubeCellFlash utility was identified as the tool responsible for programming the generated .cyacd file to the board.
 Its usage follows the pattern:

 ```bash
 CubeCellflash -serial <serial_port> <path_to_cyacd_file>
 ```

-These findings confirm that CubeCellFlash is the primary flashing utility used in the Arduino toolchain and reveal its exact usage syntax.
+These findings confirm that CubeCellFlash is the primary programming utility used in the Arduino toolchain and reveal its exact usage syntax.

 With these insights, the team was faced with three options:

-- Investigate the bootloader further to determine if it conforms to Cypress standards and whether third-party tools could be used for flashing.
+1. Investigate the bootloader further to determine if it conforms to Cypress standards and whether third-party tools could be used for programming.
-- Reverse engineer the CubeCell utilities to understand their internal workings and re-implement them as open-source tools.
+2. Reverse engineer the CubeCell utilities to understand their internal workings and re-implement them as open-source tools.
-- Use the provided proprietary binaries and integrate them into a custom flashing solution.
+3. Use the provided proprietary binaries and integrate them into a custom programming solution.

 The first option was discarded due to the time required for in-depth bootloader analysis.
 The second option was also initially rejected, but later reconsidered after an accidental misuse of the **CubeCellelftool** triggered a Python traceback, suggesting that the CubeCell utilities are likely packaged Python scripts.
-A partial decompilation confirmed this, and some source code was recovered.
+A partial decompilation confirmed this assumption, and some source code was recovered.
 However, fully reverse engineering and integrating the tools into the project was deemed too time-consuming and ultimately abandoned.

 The third option was selected as the most practical and time-efficient solution.
 Despite the drawback of relying on closed-source binaries, raising concerns about transparency and security, it enabled the team to proceed without blocking other parts of the project.

 ## Webserial
 One of the key requirements of the project was to make sensor node programming as simple and automated as possible for the end user.
-Since the provisioning of sensor nodes is handled via a web application, the idea of flashing firmware directly from the browser emerged as a natural solution.
-This approach would allow users to program the device without installing any additional software, provided they use a compatible browser.
+Since the provisioning of sensor nodes is handled via a web application, the idea of programming firmware directly from the browser emerged as a natural solution.
+This approach would allow users to program the device without installing any additional software.

 Before implementing this feature in the web application, a feasibility study was conducted to evaluate available browser APIs and demonstrate a working proof of concept.

 To narrow the scope and ensure a focused development effort, the team decided to target a single, widely supported hardware platform rather than attempting to support multiple device types.
-The chosen architecture was based on the ESP32 with LoRaWAN support.
+The chosen architecture was based on the ESP32 Board with LoRaWAN support.
 Specifically, the ESP32-S3 XIAO [33] board was selected as the target device.
 This board is based on the popular ESP32-S3 chip, which is well-suited for IoT applications due to its performance, integrated wireless features, and strong community support.
 Its compact form factor and affordability also make it ideal for rapid prototyping and testing.

 ### Browser Serial APIs
 A focused investigation was conducted to evaluate available browser APIs for programming an ESP32 device over USB/serial directly from the browser.
-Among these, Web Serial, currently supported only in Chromium-based browsers such as Chrome, Edge, and Brave, is the most practical option for flashing ESP32 devices without requiring additional software installation [28].

 Several alternative APIs were also considered:

 - **WebUSB** provides low-level USB access but requires custom USB descriptors and is likewise limited to Chromium-based browsers, excluding Firefox and Safari [29].
-- **WebHID** is intended for human interface devices (e.g., keyboards and mice) and is unsuitable for firmware flashing.
+- **WebHID** is intended for human interface devices (e.g., keyboards and mice) and is unsuitable for firmware programming.
 It also suffers from poor cross-browser support [20].
 - **WebBluetooth** is available in both Chromium and Firefox but is not viable for full firmware uploads due to BLE’s limited data rates and small payload sizes [21].

-In conclusion, Web Serial remains the most viable browser-based solution for flashing ESP32 devices.
+Among these, Web Serial, currently supported only in Chromium-based browsers such as Chrome, Edge, and Brave, is the most practical option for programming ESP32 devices without requiring additional software installation [28].
 However, its restriction to Chromium browsers makes true cross-browser support currently unattainable.

 ### ESP32 compatible Webserial libraries
-A thorough review was conducted to identify JavaScript libraries capable of flashing ESP32 devices via the browser using the Web Serial API[28].
+A thorough review was conducted to identify JavaScript libraries capable of programming ESP32 devices via the browser using the Web Serial API[28].
 Below is a comparison of three notable projects.

-**Adafruit WebSerial ESPTool**
+#### Adafruit WebSerial ESPTool
 Adafruit WebSerial ESPTool [34] is a polished browser-based flasher built on top of Espressif’s esptool-js.
 It provides a complete graphical interface supporting multiple ESP32 variants and includes features such as automatic chip detection and baud rate configuration.
 The project is actively maintained and ideal for users seeking an out-of-the-box solution without writing custom code.
 However, due to its high level of abstraction, it is less suitable for deep customization or tight integration into complex applications.

-**esptool.js**
+#### esptool.js
 esptool.js, developed by Toitware[35], was one of the first efforts to port the Python-based esptool.py for use in the browser.
 Its minimalist design made it easy to embed into lightweight applications.
 However, it has not been updated in over four years, lacks support for recent ESP32 variants (e.g., ESP32-S3), and has limited documentation.
 Due to its outdated state, it is not recommended for new projects.

-**esptool-js (by Espressif)**
+#### esptool-js (by Espressif)
 esptool-js[36] is the official JavaScript port of the widely used esptool.py, developed and maintained by Espressif.
 It brings most of the core functionality of the native CLI tool to the browser and is optimized for integration with the Web Serial API.
-The library supports modern ESP32 variants (including ESP32-S3), is actively maintained, and serves as the backend for tools like ESP Web Tools.
-It does not include a graphical interface but provides a reliable and flexible foundation for building custom flashing workflows.
+The library supports modern ESP32 variants (including ESP32-S3) and is actively maintained.
+It does not include a graphical interface but provides a reliable and flexible foundation for building custom programming workflows.

 The candidate that best fits the requirements of this project is the official esptool-js from Espressif.
 It is actively maintained, well documented, and designed for modern Web Serial integration.

 As part of the esptool-js repository, Espressif provides a minimal demo web application.
 This example was used as a proof of concept to validate that the ESP32-S3 XIAO board can be flashed directly from the browser using the Web Serial API.
-The demo was successfully tested with the XIAO board, confirming that firmware flashing is possible without requiring any additional software installation.
+The demo was successfully tested with the ESP32 XIAO board, confirming that firmware programming is possible without requiring any additional software installation.

 In addition to validation, the demo served as a reference for understanding how the esptool-js library works in practice.
 It formed the basis for developing a custom integration within the project’s web application.
-Further implementation details are provided in the [Web Application Frontend](#web-application) section.
+Further implementation details are provided in the [Web Application Frontend](#frontend) section.
 ![esptool-js demo](./images/esp_tool_demo.png)

 ## Linked Data